cdouaihyucsd/CAR/README.md

 2. Use `cd CAR` to go inside the repo!
 3. Use `git branch <branch name>` to create a new branch.
 4. Use `git checkout <branch name>` to switch to another branch.
-   - Use `git fetch` first if checking out a branch from GitHub to make sure you get the most up to date branch.
+   - Use `git pull` first if checking out a branch from GitHub to make sure you get the most up to date branch.
 5. Use `git add <file name>` to add a file to commit.
    - Use `git add .` to add all changed files in current directories and below to commit.
 5. Use `git commit -m "<commit message>"` to commit changes.